pulumi/docs/quickstart/gcp/tutorial-gke.md

 To access your new Kubernetes cluster using `kubectl`, we need to setup the `kubeconfig` file and download `kubectl`.
-We can leverage the Pulumi stack output in the CLI, as Pulumi faciliates exporting these objects for us.
+We can leverage the Pulumi stack output in the CLI, as Pulumi facilitates exporting these objects for us.

 ```bash
 $ pulumi stack output kubeconfig > kubeconfig